-Around the same period the Arabic tribes were setting foot on the Maghreb, another nomadic group, this time the Berber, was forming in the Western Sahara and making ready in its turn to break over North Africa in waves from the South-West.
+Around the same period the Arabic tribes were setting foot on the Maghreb, another nomadic group, this time the Berber, was forming in Western Sahara and making ready in its turn to break over North Africa in waves from the South-West.
 These were the veiled Sanhaja known to history as the Almoravids.
-In the space of a bare half-century they were to constitute an enormous Berber empire in the western half of the country and in Spain.
+In the space of a bare half-century, they were to constitute an enormous Berber empire in the western half of the country and in Spain.

 As the Almoravids were rising as a great army, an empire was dying.
 The empire of Ghana would eventually succumb to extinction at the end of the 11th century.